 • Must also obtain clearances for work with children (Act 33/34/73)

-Students who are interested in applying for the Directed Research position should complete an application, following the instructions here.
+Students who are interested in applying for the Directed Research position should complete an application.

 Terms offered: Fall, Spring